Skip to main content

 Can you renovate a bathroom by yourself?

-You can do certain parts of a bathroom renovation yourself, specifically the cosmetic and non-technical work: painting, replacing accessories (towel rails, mirrors, toilet seats), installing shelving, and assembling flat-pack vanity cabinets.
+You can do certain parts of a bathroom renovation yourself, specifically the cosmetic and non-technical work: painting, replacing accessories, installing shelving, and assembling flat-pack vanity cabinets.
 However, in NSW, waterproofing, all plumbing work, and all electrical work legally require a licensed professional.
 Attempting these yourself risks voiding your home insurance, creates compliance issues at resale, and can result in significant structural damage if not done correctly.

 Is it cheaper to DIY a bathroom renovation?

-Somewhat — but the gap is smaller than most people expect.
-A full DIY bathroom renovation in Sydney (where you do everything you legally can yourself and hire licensed trades for waterproofing, plumbing, and electrical) will cost around $20,000 or more.
+Somewhat, but the gap is smaller than most people expect.
+A full DIY bathroom renovation in Sydney will cost around $20,000 or more.
 A fully managed professional renovation typically starts at $30,000.
-The $10,000 difference buys you trade coordination, problem solving, warranty, and compliance handling — plus your evenings and weekends back.
 The bigger financial risk is a mistake on the technical work: waterproofing failure can cost $15,000 to $30,000+ to remediate, which eliminates any savings many times over.
 Most homeowners find the best value comes from a hybrid approach: hiring professionals for the technical work and doing cosmetic finishing themselves.

 Can I renovate my bathroom for $5,000?

 A full bathroom renovation under $5,000 is not realistic in Sydney.
-Even the most budget-conscious DIY approach — where you do everything you legally can yourself and hire licensed trades only for waterproofing, plumbing, and electrical — will cost $20,000 or more on the North Shore once you account for materials, fixtures, and the trades you cannot avoid.
-A fully managed professional renovation typically starts at $30,000 and up.
-However, a cosmetic refresh — repainting, new accessories, a new mirror, new towel rails, and a toilet seat swap — is achievable for well under $5,000 and can make a meaningful difference to a bathroom that is functionally sound but looking dated.
-Our bathroom renovation cost calculator can help you see where different options land for your specific bathroom.
+Even the most budget-conscious DIY approach will cost $20,000 or more on the North Shore once you account for materials, fixtures, and the trades you cannot avoid.
+A purely cosmetic refresh, repainting, new accessories, a new mirror, new towel rails, and a toilet seat swap, is achievable for well under $5,000 and can make a meaningful difference to a bathroom that is functionally sound but looking dated.

 How hard is it to renovate a bathroom on your own?

 The cosmetic work in a bathroom renovation is within reach of a capable, patient homeowner.
 The technical work is genuinely difficult and legally restricted.
-Waterproofing requires specific materials, application methods, and knowledge of AS 3740.
-Plumbing requires understanding of drainage fall, hot and cold supply separation, and wet-area compliance.
-Electrical in a bathroom involves safety zoning rules that most homeowners are not familiar with.
-Beyond the technical difficulty, coordinating multiple licensed trades, managing the correct sequence (waterproofing must cure before tiling, plumbing rough-in before walls close), and handling surprises requires experience.
+Beyond the technical difficulty, coordinating multiple licensed trades, managing the correct sequence, and handling surprises requires experience.
 Most homeowners underestimate the coordination complexity even when individual tasks seem manageable in isolation.

 Ready to Plan Your Renovation?